Are you providing First-Class Service?

 Another “comp” that I would teach my staff to offer was occasional free attractions for parents.

-If I had four bumper cars about to operate and a parent was standing nearby, my team would often offer to allow them to drive the 4th car.
-It didn’t cost anything more to run a ride with 3 or 4 cars, but it definitely made a VIP impact on that parent.
+If I had four bumper cars about to operate and a parent was standing nearby, my team would often offer to let them drive the fourth car.
+It didn’t cost anything more to run a ride with 3 or 4 cars, but it made a VIP impact on that parent.
 Parents often don’t pay for a ticket for themselves anyway, so you aren’t losing any revenue or income by offering this little perk.
 The trick here is to teach your staff to do this “occasionally” and not every time.
 If they receive this comp every time they come in, it becomes expected and is no longer an upgrade or VIP perk.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!

 Amber Lambert is the Regional Sales Representative for Betson Enterprises.
-She began her career in the amusement industry 12 years ago when she started her own family entertainment center she built from the ground up.
-She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is active in industry associations.
+She began her career in the amusement industry 12 years ago when she started her own family entertainment center, which she built from the ground up.
+She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is an active member of industry associations.